 In the USA alone, signing an exclusive agreement (Kindle Select) with Amazon cuts out about 65 million potential ebook buyers (including Apple iBooks, Kobo, and Barnes & Noble Nook sales channels).
 If your book appeals to the Canadian market, for example, you may be giving up about 10 million ebook buyers via Apple iBooks and Kobo.
 Collectively Apple and Kobo have almost two-thirds of Canadian ebook buyers as does Amazon, with its’ approximate 15 million ebook sales.
 The Author Earnings site once had an interesting chart and statistics to help in your decision-making.

 VAGUE ADD-ON COSTS: When calculating how much you will earn from the sale of an ebook at Amazon, consider that under the 70% plan, you may be charged delivery costs if your book’s file size exceeds a certain size.
-Also, if your book is sold outside of an Amazon 70% territory, you won’t earn 70% of that sale; you will earn 35%, though you opted for the larger royalty.
+Also, if your book is sold in certain areas outside of an Amazon 70% territory, you won’t earn 70% of that sale; you will earn 35%, though you opted for the larger royalty.
 So look at the territories where your book may be sold to assess the impact of this policy.

 Amazon Claim: Keep control of author rights.